flamerecca/yii2-gitbook-cookbook/security-rbac.md

 ## 分配使用者角色 {#assigning-role-to-user}

-Since our default user doesn't have any role we don't need to worry about assigning it.
+Since our default user doesn't have any role ，we don't need to worry about assigning it.
 User role management could be implemented either in admin panel or in console.
 Since our admins are cool guys, we'll create console contoller`commands\RbacController.php`:

 ```php
 <?php